-It’s normal to experience some pain and discomfort during the first few days of having dentures, a brace or retainer fitted.
-You can help ease the discomfort by:
+It’s normal to experience some pain and discomfort during the first few days of having dentures, braces or a retainer fitted.
+At this time it is a good idea to:

-- eating soft foods such as mashed potato, jelly, custard or vegetables that are boiled until soft
+- eat soft foods such as mashed potato, jelly, custard or vegetables that are boiled until soft

-- brushing your teeth and maintaining other dental hygiene routines as instructed by your orthodontist
+- gently brush your teeth and maintaining other dental hygiene routines as instructed by your orthodontist

-- getting advice on pain relief medicines you can take.
+- get advice from your doctor or pharmacist about pain relief medicines you can take

-If you have a brace that feels like there’s something wrong, such as a piece of wire rubbing against your gum, make an appointment to see your dentist or orthodontist.
+If you have had braces fitted and it feels like there’s something wrong, such as a piece of wire rubbing against your gum, make an appointment to see your dentist or orthodontist.

 Before your appointment you can prevent any further discomfort by covering the part of the brace causing you pain with orthodontic wax.
 This is available from most pharmacies and should provide a temporary solution.

-If you’re unable to get hold of orthodontic wax, you could use an alternative as a temporary solution.
-For example, the wax coating from the outside of certain cheeses will work in an emergency situation.
+If you’re unable to get hold of orthodontic wax, the wax coating from the outside of certain cheeses will work for a short while in an emergency situation.